-Figure 6.7: Prototype of Delivery mechanism using the Vertical roller.M
+Figure 6.7: Prototype of Delivery Mechanism using the Vertical roller.

-In testing, the prototype had a reliability factor of slightly underless 76%.
+In testing, the prototype had a reliability factor of slightly less than 76%.
 This made it unreliable and did not meet the requirement of 95%.
 The main cause of failure was IC1 pushing up on IC2 when the roller was rotating to release IC1, as depicted in Figure 6.8.
 Two other common failure modes that occurred were IC2 being jammed up against the fillet and IC1, when being loaded, catching on the lip of the bucket.
 Another undesirable characteristic observed was that IC’s would be ejected unpredictably, i.e. snapped out at speed instead of a controlled fall.